 As part of the requirements for your student visa, you need to provide evidence of your ability to pay your university tuition and fees for at least 12 months.
 If your academic program is less than 12 months — for example, nine months — you only need to demonstrate funding to cover that nine-month period.
 This usually involves bank statements from your sponsor (or yourself, if you are paying for your program with your own money).
 Depending on the university, you may also need to provide a list of total assets.
 While you are not expected to pay for every year of your program immediately, it is important to prove you have sufficient funding without needing to rely on employment in the US during your studies.

-The student visa you need determines the types of financial sponsors for students that are eligible to support your program.
+The type of student visa you need determines the eligible financial sponsors for your program.
 For F-1 student visa sponsorship for international students, you can use personal funds, assets, or property that can be converted into cash, or funds from other people (such as your friends and family) or organizations.
 For J-1 visas, you are only allowed to be sponsored by a nonprofit or educational sponsor not related to you.

 Keep in mind if sponsorship for international students comes from family members, in addition to bank and asset statements, they also need to submit a Form I-134, which states their consent to fund your studies and living expenses.
 For funding from non-family members, individuals will have to submit a Form I-134, along with a written statement for why they are paying for your studies.
-Both forms are available at the U.S. Citizenship and Immigration Services website.
+The Form I-134 form is available on the U.S. Citizenship and Immigration Services website.

 Fees for Student Visa Sponsorship